haskell/ghcup/README.md

 Ask your distributor on how to solve this.

+### Unreliable download location

+There is no single reliable URL where to download future GHC binary releases from, since the tarball names contain the distro name and version they were built on.
+As such, we cannot foresee what will be the next tarball name.

+In such a case, consider to update this script via `ghcup self-update`.

 ### Compilation

-Although this script can compile GHC for you, it's just a very thing wrapper around the build system.
+Although this script can compile GHC for you, it's just a very thin wrapper around the build system.
 It makes no effort in trying to figure out whether you have the correct toolchain and the correct dependencies.
 Refer to [the official docs](https://ghc.haskell.org/trac/ghc/wiki/Building/Preparation/Linux)